slsa-framework/slsa-github-generator/README.md

 ### What is SLSA?

-[Supply-chain Levels for Software Artifacts](https://slsa.dev), or SLSA (salsa), is a security framework, a check-list of standards and controls to prevent tampering, improve integrity, and secure packages and infrastructure in your projects, businesses or enterprises.
+[Supply-chain Levels for Software Artifacts](https://slsa.dev), or SLSA (salsa), is a security framework, a checklist of standards and controls to prevent tampering, improve integrity, and secure packages and infrastructure in your projects, businesses or enterprises.